A Beginner’s Guide to Rainbow Shark Care

 Rainbow Shark Size

-When rainbow sharks hatch from their eggs, they are not much more than mere specks in size.
 From there, the fish grows somewhere between half an inch to an inch in size from two to four weeks.

-At its full maturity, the average size of a rainbow shark is 4-6 inches.
-This applies to both males and females.
+At its full maturity, their average size is 4-6 inches.

 Lifespan

 Rainbow sharks have an average lifespan of about 6 years but they may even live as long as 8 years.
-The lifespan of your fish depends largely on your tank conditions.
-The better the tank conditions, the more the fish will thrive and consequently, the longer it will live.

-Typical Behavior of a Rainbow Shark – Are Rainbow Sharks Aggressive?
+Typical Behavior – Are Rainbow Sharks Aggressive?

-Typically, the rainbow shark is a territorial fish.
 This leads to the fish exhibiting behavioral problems like aggression and dominance, at times.

-The aggressiveness generally happens as the fish grows older.
 A young rainbow shark is usually very shy and prefers to spend most of its time in hiding.

 For this reason, they are also known as aquarium cleaners as they eat the algae growing at the bottom of the tank.

-Rainbow sharks swim in higher waters, too.
 However, whilst they are peaceful with other fish in higher water, they are generally very aggressive with the fish at the bottom of the tank, including their own kind.

 Their aggressive behavior can include anywhere from biting and head butting, to chasing the other fish.

 One more thing to take into consideration before bringing a rainbow shark home is jumping.
-Whilst they do not usually do this, it isn’t unheard of.

 To be on the safe side, make sure your lid is well fitted to prevent the fish from jumping out of your aquarium.